Al-Rashid Street, Baghdad: Early establishment

 The street during World War I.

 Before the establishment of the street, the areas around the current street held several significant positions.
-These include localities in which Christians lived, especially near the St. Joseph Latin Cathedral which was built in 1866 located near the current street, silversmith shops that the Baghdadi Sabian-Mandaeans community operated, the shrine of Ibn Ruh al-Nawbakhti, the souks of al-Shorja, the ancient Sayyid Sultan Ali Mosque, several Abbasid Era commercial centers, the Khan Murjan for merchants, the ancient Murjan Mosque, several coffeehouses, and the Haydar-Khana Mosque.
+These include localities in which Christians lived, especially near the St. Joseph Latin Cathedral which was built in 1866 located near the current street, silversmith shops that the Baghdadi Sabian-Mandaeans community operated, the shrine of Ibn Ruh al-Nawbakhti, the souks of al-Shorja, the ancient Sayyid Sultan Ali Mosque, several Abbasid Era commercial centers, the Khan Mirjan for merchants, the old Mirjan Mosque, several coffeehouses, and the Haydar-Khana Mosque.
 One of the localities, the Sababikh al-A'al locality, was also the home of several foreign missionaries such as the first French consul to Baghdad, followed by the American consul, and the directors of several British companies.

 The street's origin dates back to the late Ottoman Empire period.
 Between 1915 and 1917, the demolition of around 700 houses took place to pave the way for the road.
 The demolishing was carried out by a group of German military engineers, Germany being the main ally of the Ottomans during World War I, and was named "Halil Pasha Street" after Ottoman army general Halil Pasha who was governor of Baghdad at the time.
 The avenue was opened in 1914 by the Ottoman administration as a modern avenue for transportation and to expand trade.
 Because the narrow road networks that were common in Iraq at the time didn't suit carriages or transportation, the street was wider with sidewalks that included arcades that acted as shading for pedestrians.
 The street would later be expanded along the older parts of Baghdad and was always kept parallel to the Tigris River.